Covid-19 Research Grants and Contracts Update

-Some studentship projects may have to be disrupted during this period for a variety of reasons, for example, if labs and buildings will be closed or access to critical archives being unavailable for significant periods of time.
-In many cases, students will be able to work from home even if the activities undertaken change and it may be possible to revise objectives such that analysis or other work can be done online at home.
+Some studentship projects may have been disrupted during this period for a variety of reasons, for example, if labs and buildings have been closed or access to critical archives has been unavailable for significant periods of time.
+In many cases, students would have been able to work from home even if the activities undertaken had changed.
+For many students, moving forward, it may be necessary (where possible) to revise objectives, and adjust or adapt their research projects to mitigate delays caused by the Covid-19 pandemic.

-If it isn't possible for work to continue, extensions to funding may have to be sought.
+If it isn't, or hasn't been, possible for work to continue or be adapted/adjusted, extensions to funding may have to be sought.

 Extensions to studentships

 UKRI, following the 'Phase 1 Covid-19 funding extensions' announced in April 2020, have now published the Phase 2 funding policy for Covid-19 Phase two doctoral extensions as well as document containing frequently asked questions.
 Detailed information and guidance for students impacted by the pandemic is available on the UKRI website.
 In Phase 2, it is the responsibility of the University, rather than the students' home training grants (e.g. DTPs and CDTs) to consider applications for funding extensions.
 The University's governance plan on how to manage and prioritise Phase 2 funding has been approved by UKRI.
 The Graduate School will be sending communications to eligible students and their supervisors by the end of January 2021, with details about the funding extension application process.

 Contact information for studentship queries:

 - For UKRI DTP and/or CDT studentships (e.g. NERC SCENARIO, AHRC SWW DTP, ESRC SeNSS DTP, EPSRC DTP), please contact the DTP/CDT administrator (where relevant) or the Graduate School.